Portugal Cove–St. Philip's: History

 The community is one of the oldest in Newfoundland and has a rich history.
-It was founded by the Portuguese and was one of the first villages established in the New World.
+It was founded by the Portuguese and was one of the first non Native villages established in the New World by Europeans.
 The Portugal Cove area has historically been predominantly Roman Catholic.
 The Roman Catholic population was served by Holy Rosary Church until it closed in 2022.

 It was attacked and burned by the French in 1696, was the site of the first road built outside the capital St. John's, it was also here that the giant squid or kraken of legend was discovered and documented.
 The community has a large body of folklore and oral traditions.
 Settled by fishermen from the West Country of England and Ireland it also has a small settler tradition from Jersey in the Channel Islands.
 It is named after Portugal.
 Fishing had been a mainstay since the 17th century and this has been on the downswing since the 1990s.